D3nnisAIG/D3nnisAIG/README.md

 - 🔭 I’m currently working on **Nixwud Enterprise Homelab [Offense & Defense].**

-- 🌱 I’m currently learning **learning hands-on SOC analyst skills on Let's Defend -Investigating security alerts and incidents. -Analyzing logs and network traffic. -Using SIEM tools for threat detection. -Handling phishing emails and malware analysis. -Conducting digital forensics and incident response.**
+- 🌱 I’m currently learning **hands-on SOC analyst skills on Let's Defend -Investigating security alerts and incidents. -Analyzing logs and network traffic. -Using SIEM tools for threat detection. -Handling phishing emails and malware analysis. -Conducting digital forensics and incident response.**

 - 👯 I’m looking to collaborate on **projects that push the boundaries of security innovation.**